Jeremy Allen White

 Jeremy Allen White (born February 17, 1991) is an American actor.
-His breakthrough role was juvenile delinquent Lip Gallagher in the comedy-drama series Shameless from 2011 to 2021, which earned him a nomination for a Critics' Choice Television Award.
-White received wider acclaim for playing troubled star cook Carmen Berzatto in the psychological dramedy series The Bear (2022–present), for which he received three consecutive Golden Globe Awards, three Screen Actors Guild Awards, two Critics' Choice Awards, and two Primetime Emmy Awards.
+He is best known for portraying Lip Gallagher in the comedy-drama series Shameless (2011–2021) and Carmen "Carmy" Berzatto in the psychological dramedy series The Bear (2022–2026).
+His performance in the latter earned him three Actor Awards, two Critics' Choice Awards, three Golden Globe Awards, and two Primetime Emmy Awards.

 In film, White has starred in The Speed of Life (2007), Afterschool (2008), Bad Turn Worse and Movie 43 (both 2013), After Everything (2018), The Rental (2020), and Fingernails (2023).
-He portrayed Kerry Von Erich in The Iron Claw (2023), and had his first mainstream lead role with his portrayal of Bruce Springsteen in Deliver Me from Nowhere (2025).
+He portrayed professional wrestler Kerry Von Erich in The Iron Claw (2023), and had his first mainstream lead role with his portrayal of musician Bruce Springsteen in Springsteen: Deliver Me from Nowhere (2025), for which he was nominated for the Golden Globe Award for Best Actor in a Motion Picture – Drama.

-Early life
+Early life and education

-Jeremy Allen White was born in the borough of Brooklyn in New York City on February 17, 1991, to Eloise Ziegler and Richard White.
+Jeremy Allen White was born in the borough of Brooklyn in New York City on February 17, 1991, to Eloise Zeigler and Richard White.
 He has a younger sister named Annabelle.
 White grew up in Brooklyn's Carroll Gardens neighborhood.
 His mother is from North Carolina.
 White's parents are both former actors, having met when his father attended a play his mother acted in.
+After White was born, his father started a company that filmed depositions, and his mother became a teacher.

-As a child, Allen began acting in theatre, attributing his confidence in performing to that early experience.
+As a child, White began acting in theatre, attributing his confidence in performing to that early experience.
 Throughout elementary school, White was a dancer who performed ballet, jazz, and tap dance.
 Upon entering a new middle school dance program at the age of 13, he decided to pursue acting.
-He attended the Professional Performing Arts School in the Hell's Kitchen neighborhood of Manhattan.
+He attended the Professional Performing Arts School (PPAS) in the Hell's Kitchen neighborhood of Manhattan.
+While attending the school, he spent his free time working at the Susan Shopmaker Casting agency.
+White frequently ditched his after-lunch classes and did not earn enough credits to graduate, but he was awarded a high school diploma at age 34.